Ledig stilling på Universitetet i Oslo

 Universitetet i Oslo

-- An academically stimulating working environment
+- An academically stimulating and international working enviroment

 How to apply

 - Cover letter (statement of motivation and a summary of scientific work and research interests; max.
 2 pages).

 - CV (complete list of education, positions, teaching experience, administrative experience, project acquisition and coordination experience, and other qualifying activities)

 - A teaching portfolio, preferably including information from student evaluations